R-macos/recipes/README.md

    the `scripts` directory of this project which is copied to the sources of the library as `configure` and should perform whatever operations are necessary to make the project autoconf-compatible.
-Currently we only provide a driver `meson-ninja` which supports `meson` for configuration and `ninja` for builds.
+Currently we only provide drivers `cmake` which supports [CMake](https://cmake.org) and `meson-ninja` which supports `meson` for configuration and `ninja` for builds.
+The latter must be installed, typically using `pip install meson ninja` (add `--user` if you cannot install in the system location).
    Obviously, such systems are far more fragile so use only as a last resort.

 (*) - virtual packages are packages that are only used to trigger